WhatWheatleySaid/PlanExWP6_IMU-EKF/README.md

 # PlanExWP6_IMU-EKF
-Code produced as part of the Technical University Summer Semester 2020 Course "Planetary Exploration and Space Robotics"
+Code produced as part of the Technical University Berlin Summer Semester 2020 Course "Planetary Exploration and Space Robotics"

 # Usage
 This code is intented to be run on Ubuntu.